 AAROM 101

-AAROM departments are Indigenous-led organizations providing Western and Indigenous scientific and technical services in areas such as: fisheries, aquatic resources, ocean science, aquaculture, habitat monitoring and restoration, geo-mapping, forestry, climate change monitoring and adaptation, and land management
+AAROM departments are Indigenous-led organizations providing Western and Indigenous scientific and technical services in areas such as: fisheries, aquatic resources, ocean science, aquaculture, habitat monitoring and restoration, geo-mapping, forestry, climate change monitoring and adaptation and land management.

+AAROM departments are independent Indigenous organizations who receive support through the Aboriginal Aquatic Resources Oceans Management (AAROM) program from the Department of Fisheries and Oceans (DFO).
 The work is performed to represent the needs and interests of member nations.

 15